riccardoscalco/glsl-simple-alpha-compositing/readme.md

 # glsl-simple-alpha-compositing

-Simple alpha compositing function in glsl, as described in the [W3C Editor's draft](https://drafts.fxtf.org/compositing-1/#simplealphacompositing) in Compositing and Blending.
+GLSL implementation of the simple alpha compositing function, as described in the [W3C Editor's draft](https://drafts.fxtf.org/compositing-1/#simplealphacompositing) in Compositing and Blending.

 ## Install